 Outlet-Level Remote Power Management and Remote Power Measurement

-Data Centers utilize Remote Power Management strips in their racks to allow users to securely power cycle or power on/off hung servers or devices from outside the datacenter, server farm, or remote location.
-Remote Reboot Power can be configured to allow cold cycle power and some of the newer technologies can even measure power consumption at the outlet, power strip, rack, and even by row of racks in your data center.
+Data Centers utilize Remote Power Management strips in their racks to allow users to securely power cycle or power on/off hung servers or devices from outside the data center, server farm, or remote location.
+Remote Reboot Power can be configured to allow cold cycle power, and some of the newer technologies can even measure power consumption at the outlet, power strip, rack, and also by row of racks in your data center.